 AUTHOR

-Her photographs have since been recognized and awarded in prestigious competitions, including the Muse Photography Awards, ND Awards, International Photography Awards (IPA), Moscow International Foto Awards (MIFA), Tokyo International Foto Awards (TIFA), Fine Art Photography Awards (FAPA), and Prix de la Photographie Paris (PX3).
-Additionally, her work has been exhibited internationally, including at the Diocesan Museum in Andria, Italy.
+Her photographs have been recognized in international competitions, including the Fine Art Photography Awards (FAPA), Muse Photography Awards, ND Awards, International Photography Awards (IPA), Moscow International Foto Awards (MIFA), Tokyo International Foto Awards (TIFA), and Prix de la Photographie Paris (PX3).
+Her work has also been exhibited internationally, including at the Diocesan Museum in Andria, Italy.

-Her photographs have since been recognized and awarded in prestigious competitions, including the Muse Photography Awards, ND Awards, International Photography Awards (IPA), Moscow International Foto Awards (MIFA), Tokyo International Foto Awards (TIFA), Fine Art Photography Awards (FAPA), and Prix de la Photographie Paris (PX3).
-Additionally, her work has been exhibited internationally, including at the Diocesan Museum in Andria, Italy.
+Her photographs have been recognized in international competitions, including the Fine Art Photography Awards (FAPA), Muse Photography Awards, ND Awards, International Photography Awards (IPA), Moscow International Foto Awards (MIFA), Tokyo International Foto Awards (TIFA), and Prix de la Photographie Paris (PX3).
+Her work has also been exhibited internationally, including at the Diocesan Museum in Andria, Italy.

 back to gallery